kevinbenningshof/kevinbenningshof.github.io/content/blog/00010-windows-server-update-services.md

 Now it's time to preform the basic configuration of WSUS.
 1. Navigate to the start menu and open Windows Server Update Services, within **Before You Begin** click on **Next**.
 ![](/images/00010-windows-server-update-services/prep-wsus-role-01.png)
 2. When you want to particiate with the Microsoft Update Improvement Program, you can enable it by selecting **Yes, I would like to join the Microsoft Update Improvement Program**.
-But in my case, I will not to participate.
+But in my case, I will not participate.
 ![](/images/00010-windows-server-update-services/prep-wsus-role-02.png)
 3. Within **Choose Upsteam Server**, select **Synchronize from Microsoft Update** because this is the first and main server that is being configured.
 Within this we can select **Synchronize from Microsoft Update** and click on **Next**.
 ![](/images/00010-windows-server-update-services/prep-wsus-role-03.png)